 - whether reasonable adjustments can be made to lessen the disadvantage.

-Duty holders – including employers, educational authorities, and providers of goods and services – should be aware that under the Equal Opportunity Act (s 15), they have a positive duty to take reasonable and proportionate measures to eliminate discrimination, sexual harassment and victimisation as far as possible.
+The Equal Opportunity Act (s 15) creates a positive duty, which obliges duty holders under the Equal Opportunity Act to take reasonable and proportionate measures to eliminate discrimination, sexual harassment and victimisation as far as possible.

 Areas of discrimination